 With a reputation for enhancing the skin (basic admission gets you a Silica mud mask), an Instagram presence to rival the Kardashians and easy access by motor coach from Reykjavík, you can imagine how crowded this day spa can get.

 To optimize your photo opportunities and social distancing, consider staying the night in the posh hotels, or booking a day at the on-site Retreat Spa, with its private pools, treatment rooms and bathing section.

 Day 5-6: Moving East Along the Iceland’s South Coast – 210 miles

 Not ready to go back home?
 The south coast’s natural attractions don’t cease at the Golden Circle.
-Families with more time should drive east from the Kerið Crater along the shore road to Skógafoss, a tall and broad waterfall whose dense mist guarantees a rainbow on almost any sunny day.
+Families with more time should drive east from the Kerið Crater.
+Head along the shore road to Skógafoss, a tall and broad waterfall whose dense mist guarantees a rainbow on almost any sunny day.

 Budgeting South Coast Road Trip Tips!

 Plan your itinerary carefully and choose Iceland’s south coast accommodations to meet your budget and family needs.
 True outdoorsmen will appreciate the many camping options available along the route, as long as you know your camping style and can plan ahead to have everything you need on hand.

 An important note: The local currency is Icelandic krona (ISK) and while your trip may be very rustic, food, hotels, guided tours and fuel can be expensive.
 By some traveler accounts, family trips can easily cost $1,000 per day.
 However, if Iceland is on your bucket list, there’s nothing like a south coast road trip to fulfill your dreams.

 This blog post written by the Family Travel Forum staff has been sponsored by AirCharterServiceUSA.com to help families planning an Iceland vacation.